centau/ecr/docs/api/Registry.md

     The signal is fired *before* the component is actually removed.
 You can retrieve the component value within the signal listener.

-    > ⚠️ Adding or removing a component of a given type from within a listener connected to the same type will result in
+    > ⚠️ Adding or removing a component of a given type from within a listener connected to the same type may result in
-    > *undefined behavior*.
+    > *unexpected behavior*.
 This type of listener is intended to allow users to perform cleanup and nothing else.

 ---